 If you had a motor finance agreement with undisclosed commission, there’s a chance you could claim compensation.
-The Financial Conduct Authority (FCA) is putting together a compensation scheme for mis-sold car finance.
+The Financial Conduct Authority (FCA) is running a compensation scheme for mis-sold car finance, and anyone eligible could receive an average of around £800 for each agreement.
 Here’s what’s happening and what you could do next.

-Why you should avoid using a claims management company
+Avoid using a claims management company or law firm

 Claiming compensation you’re owed won’t cost you anything if you do it yourself.

-A claims management company won’t be quicker or do anything you can’t do yourself – and avoiding them might save you £100s.
+A claims management company or law firm won’t be quicker or do anything you can’t do yourself – and avoiding them might save you £100s.

 Who is eligible for compensation?